Consequences of and Solutions to Lack of Access to Affordable, Reliable, and Sustainable Energy

 Many studies have shown that lack of access to clean, reliable energy significantly and negatively affects the economic, social and cultural development of society.
 Without electricity, women have to spend hours fetching wood for fuel, communities cannot have access to clean water, clinics cannot store vaccines/medication, doctors cannot effectively fight against diseases and global pandemics, schoolchildren cannot study at night, and people cannot run competitive businesses.

-Lack of access to clean, affordable energy is not just a local issue; it affects everybody in the world because it has direct impact on the environment and affects the global socio-economic dynamics.
+In fact, lack of access to clean, affordable energy is not just a local issue; it affects everybody in the world because it has direct impact on the environment and affects the global socio-economic dynamics.
+Simply put, we believe that access to clean, reliable energy is a basic human right!